Call us to Book : 1300 755 055 - NOW OPEN SATURDAYS | Brisbane & Gold Coast Circumcision & Vasectomy Clinic | Contact

 Dr David Hunt MBBS, FRACGP, M. Div. is a well known and respected Brisbane physician with a personal mission statement to achieve professional excellence in leadership and healthcare delivery with the utmost in compassion and integrity.

-In addition to lingual and labial frenectomy procedures (tongue and lip tie release) Doctor Hunt also performs virtually painless Pollock Technique™ circumcision as well as no-scalpel vasectomy for men.
+In addition to lingual and labial frenectomy procedures (lip and tongue tie release) Doctor Hunt also performs virtually painless Pollock Technique™ circumcision as well as no-scalpel vasectomy for men.

 The Gentle Procedures team is focused on compassionate care and quality service – and we provide rapid access to care – with or without a referral.